nodejs/undici/README.md

 <a name='client'></a>
 ### `new undici.Client(url, opts)`

-A basic HTTP/1.1 client, mapped on top a single TCP/TLS connection.
+A basic HTTP/1.1 client, mapped on top of a single TCP/TLS connection.
 Pipelining is disabled by default.

 `url` can be a string or a [`URL`](https://nodejs.org/api/url.html#url_class_url) object.
-It should only include the protocol, hostname, and the port.
+It should only include the protocol, hostname, and port.

 Options: